1997 Phoenix 200: Pre-race news

-Practice & Qualifying Report
+Practice & qualifying report

-On race week, Chitwood Motorsports replaced Danny Ongais with Affonso Giaffone, originally in a one-race deal with the support of General Motors do Brasil.
+On race week, Chitwood Motorsports replaced Danny Ongais with Affonso Giaffone, originally a one-race deal with the support of General Motors do Brasil.
 As in Orlando, Tony Stewart swept both practice sessions during the first day with a 165.983 mph lap in the morning, and a 164.865 mph lap in the afternoon.
-Jim Guthrie doubled down on his testing results and emerged as Stewart's main contender, being second in the morning and third in the afternoon behind Arie Luyendyk.
+Jim Guthrie doubled down on his testing results and emerged as Stewart's main contender, placing second in the morning session and third in the afternoon session behind Arie Luyendyk.

-Spaniard Fermín Vélez also surprised in the morning by posting the third fastest time, just before blowing an engine.
+Spaniard Fermín Vélez also surprised during first practice by posting the third fastest time, just before blowing an engine.
 Marco Greco and Scott Sharp had engine problems in the morning too, while Roberto Guerrero and Giaffone crashed in the afternoon.
 Guerrero's crash was triggered by another engine failure, which brought concerns on the Oldsmobile camp regarding a potential oil link issue in their engines.
-Despite also entering a couple of Dallaras, Foyt decided to run the G-Force chassis for both of his drivers.
+Despite also entering a couple of Dallaras, Foyt decided to run the G-Force chassis for both of its drivers.

-On Saturday, Stewart led the last practice session with a 167.973 mph lap, over Guthrie by just 0.021 seconds and Luyendyk.
+On Saturday, Stewart led the last practice session with a 167.973 mph lap, just ahead of Guthrie by 0.021 seconds and Luyendyk.
 He later asserted his dominance in qualifying, putting his car on pole with a 170.012 mph lap.
 Guthrie was the last driver scheduled to qualify and, despite running the fastest first lap, he came up short at 169.484 mph, comfortably qualifying in a career-best second place as the only driver within 4 mph of Stewart's mark.
 Treadway Racing swept the second row with Scott Goodyear and Luyendyk, in front of Buzz Calkins and Robbie Buhl, the early leaders before Stewart's run.